 Disability Insurance Definition Basics For Tattoo Artists

-Here are some disability insurance definitions tattoo artists need to understand.
+These are definitions tattoo artists need to understand.

 Waiting Period – the time period before you are eligible for disability insurance benefits.
-You can have a waiting period as low as 30 days.
-This means once you submit a claim and approved, you must wait 30 days before becoming eligible for disability benefits.
+For example, you can have a waiting period as low as 30 days.
+This means once the carrier approves the claim, you must wait 30 days before becoming eligible for disability benefits.
 Once you are eligible, the carriers send your disability payments 30 days later.
 In effect, you receive your payment 60 days from the date of disability.

 During the waiting period, you receive NO disability payments.
 You must balance the waiting period with your premium cost and your personal savings.

-Benefit Period – this is how long you can receive disability benefits.
-A 5 year benefit period means you receive benefits for a maximum of 5 years.
+Benefit Period – the benefit period is how long you can receive disability benefits.
+For example, a 5-year benefit period means you receive benefits for a maximum of 5 years.

 Total Disability – a disability in which you can’t work 100% of the time and receive your total disability benefit

 Partial Disability – a disability in which you can work partially (less than 100%).
-The carrier pays you a partial benefit based on the time lost due to the disability.
+The carrier pays you a partial benefit based on the time and/or income lost due to the disability.

 Definition of Disability – carriers base your disability payment on your disability definition.
-You really want own-occupation whenever possible.
+You really want own occupation definition whenever possible.
 Why?
 An example will explain.

 We consider the plan’s definition of disability as the heartbeat of your plan.
 An example makes this clear.

-Instead of a tattoo artist, you are a vocalist, full-time, as part of a symphony.
-You have a disability insurance policy that contains the own occupation definition.
-One day, you lose your voice and your doctor says you can never sing again.
-You receive a disability payment because your policy is based on your own occupation as a vocalist.
-You can’t sing!
+Instead of a tattoo artist, let’s use a vocalist, full-time, as part of a symphony.
+She has a disability insurance policy that contains the own-occupation definition.
+One day, she loses her voice and her doctor says she can never sing again.
+She receives a disability payment because her policy is based on her own occupation as a vocalist.
+She can’t sing!

-What if your plan was not own occupation?
-Then, the carrier could assume, based on your education, skills, and experience that you could work in an office instead as a vocalist.
-In this case, you have the unfortunate any occupation definition.
-This definition is the social security definition.
+What if her plan was not “own occupation”?
+Then, the carrier could assume, based on her education, skills, and experience that she could work in an office instead as a vocalist.
+In this case, she has the unfortunate “any” occupation definition.
+This definition is similar to the social security definition (link).
 This is the main reason why social security declines so many people.

 How Can You Get Disabled?